bowmandj/bikeridejournal/README.md

 - gain experience with PHP and mySQL
 - develop an app that I can use to track information on the bike rides that I do

+The bikeridejournaldesign.pdf document gives a high-level overview of the application.

 The working functionality is:
 - Enter details for a new bike ride